-- Have demonstrated an IELTS level of at least 5.5 or equivalent (test results must be no more than 2 years old) or the successful completion of at least General English Upper Intermediate or English for Academic Purposes Upper Intermediate level. - Have successfully completed Australian year 12 or equivalent. - Are at least at age of 18 at the time of course commencement. - Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that Melbourne College of Business and Technology is able to provide.
+- Have demonstrated an IELTS level of at least 6 or equivalent, PTE score 52-57 (test results must be no more than 2 years old) or the successful completion of at least General English Upper Intermediate or English for Academic Purposes Upper Intermediate level. - Have successfully completed Australian year 12 or equivalent. - Are at least at age of 18 at the time of course commencement. - Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that Melbourne College of Business and Technology is able to provide.